 - AARP Medicare Rx Saver Plus

-UnitedHealthcare offers the Health4Me app to track your prescriptions, store digital copies of your card, and more.
-The OptumRx app is designed by UnitedHealthcare for those who order medications through the provider's preferred online pharmacy.
+UHC offers the Health4Me app to track your drugs, store digital copies of your card, and more.
+The OptumRx app is for those who order medications through the provider's preferred online pharmacy.

 The company makes it easy to find an agent in your area to work with in-person, enroll directly online, or call to speak to a representative between 8 a.m. and 8 p.m., seven days a week.
 It also offers a free online Medicare guide to help you explore your options.

-Preferred pharmacy is CVS, which may not be available in all areas
+The preferred pharmacy is CVS, which may not be available in all areas.

-Headquartered in Tampa, Florida, WellCare Health Plans, Inc. serves 6.4 million members.
-We included it in our best Medicare Part D Plans because of its choice of eight different prescription drug plans, many of which are extremely affordable.
+WellCare Health Plans, Inc. serves 6.4 million members.
+It has been included in our best Medicare Part D Plans because of its choice of six different prescription drug plans, many of which are very affordable.

-The Wellcare Wellness Rx plan has copays starting at $0 and a monthly premium of just $14.20.
+The Wellcare Wellness Rx plan has copays starting at $0 and a monthly payment of just $15.70.
 Best of all, there's a $0 deductible on tier 1 and tier 2 drugs on this plan, including some forms of penicillin.
-You'd be hard-pressed to find more affordable prescription drug coverage with no deductible on tier 1 and 2 drugs.
+You'd be hard-pressed to find more affordable drug coverage with no deductible on tier 1 and 2 drugs.